heronimus/guide-jenkins-cicd/README.md

 ## Jenkins-Github Integration: Create New Job

-- Prepare repository on your github account (use existing/create new)
+- Prepare repository on your github account (use existing/create new).
 - Add `Jenkinsfile` to your repository, contain below pipelines code for testing:
   ```
    pipeline {